MiddletonCommunityVoice/services-list/content/chemists/rowlands-lakeland-court.md

 ---

 ### Information
-Advice.
-Order prescriptions online.
+Order prescriptions by phone
-Minor ailments service.
+Advice & Minor ailments service.
 Flu Jabs service.
 Needle Exchange.
+Collect a leaflet to see more services.

 ### Opening Hours
 9am to 6.15pm Mon to Fri  CLOSED 1pm til 2pm